 Now, thankfully the excesses of hipsterism have somewhat worn off and the Coopers is again settling down to being a proper old school boozer

 But, enough of that - on with the business!
-The second, post lunch, post-pint part of the weekend of 4 games was immediately upon us with a battle against thoe legendary opponents Nik and Dave, with literally everyone around the table doing the Dave Handley Stance in a long lost homage to Half Man Half Biscuit's very similar but derivative parody of a long lost snooker referee of days gone by.
+The second, post lunch, post-pint part of the weekend of 4 games was immediately upon us with a battle against thoe legendary opponents Nik and Dave, with literally everyone around the table doing the Dave Handley Stance in a long lost homage to Half Man alf Biscuit's very similar but derivative parody of a long lost snooker referee of days gone by.

-The lists for the Seleucid w/Maccabean Allies and African Vandal from this game, as well as all the other lists from the games at Burton can be seen here in the L'Art de la Guerre Wiki.
+The lists for the Seleucid w/Maccabean Allies and African Vandals from this game, as well as all the other lists from the games at Burton can be seen here in the L'Art de la Guerre Wiki.

 What's This Army Like then?